curl/everything-curl/cmdline/listopts.md

 area.
 Use `curl -h category` to list all existing categories or `curl -h all` to list *all* available options.

-Before curl 7.73.0, the help category system didn't exist and then `curl --help` or simply `curl -h` would simply list all existing options in alphabetical order with a brief explanation next to each.
+Before curl 7.73.0, the help category system did not exist and then `curl --help` or simply `curl -h` would simply list all existing options in alphabetical order with a brief explanation next to each.